Kinokkory/wiwinwlh/tutorial.md

 listToMaybe (a:_)  =  Just a
 ```

-When a bottom define in terms of error is invoked it typically will not generate
+When a bottom defined in terms of error is invoked it typically will not generate
 any position information, but the function used to provide assertions ``assert``
 can be short circuited to generate position information in the place of either
 ``undefined`` or ``error`` call.